 When any request is received, the XCAP server checks if the subscriber is barred from using the XCAP server (due to

-Barring of Supplementary Services Management being set), or when updating diversion rules, is barred
+Barring of Supplementary Services Management being set), or if updating diversion rules, is barred

 from registering diverted numbers (